 Melbourne locals love listening to live music, and Cherry Bar calls itself ‘pretty much the best rock ‘n’ roll bar in the world’.
 With free admission throughout the week, it often hosts big-name after-parties and rock stars!
 For the best place to catch emerging rock acts, and also with free entry, head to the widely popular The Esplanade in St Kilda.

-FAQ: Frequently asked questions about holiday rentals in Melbourne
+Information about holiday lettings in Melbourne

 |🏡 Holiday lettings available:||3383 properties.|

 |⭐ Most popular amenities:||air conditioning, Wi-Fi and balcony.|